-User Type Role Administrator Access, push/pull and management of the KE Matrix Manager, including configuration and setting up of devices.
+User Type Role Administrator Access and management of the KE Matrix Manager, including configuration and setting up of devices.
 Manage Users, Groups, Transmitters, Receivers, Profiles and Video Walls.
 Configure personal working environments.
-Super User Access and push/pull Receivers, Transmitters and Profiles they have been given permission for.
+Super User Access Receivers, Transmitters and Profiles they have been given permission for.
 User Access Receivers to connect to Transmitters they have been given permission for.